Phantom vibration syndrome: Causes

 The cause of phantom vibrations is not known.
 Preliminary research suggests it is related to over-involvement with one's cell phone, as smartphone dependence is associated with occurrence of phantom phone signals.
 Vibrations typically begin occurring after carrying a phone for between one month and one year.
 It has been suggested that, when anticipating a phone call, the cerebral cortex may misinterpret other sensory input (such as muscle contractions, pressure from clothing, or music) as a phone vibration or ring tone.
 This may be understood as a human signal detection issue, with potentially significant influences from psychological attributes.
 Factors such as experiences, expectations, and psychological states influence the threshold for signal detection.
 Some phantom vibration experiences may be a type of pareidolia and can therefore be examined as a psychological phenomenon influenced by individual variances in personality, condition, and context.
 Attachment anxiety can also be seen as a predictor for the frequency of phantom vibration experiences since it is associated with psychological attributes related to insecurity in interpersonal relationships.
-Research show that phantom phone signals may have different mechanisms than experiences similar to auditory hallucinations.
+Research shows that phantom phone signals may have different mechanisms than experiences similar to auditory hallucinations.